AsertCreator/NetBlox/README.md

 which i believe is licensed same as qu3e, so zlib. the lua engine used is a modified version of moonsharp (so no luau for you)

+## System requirements
+anything that can run raylib and .net. it consumes a bunch of memory becuse of everything, around ~196 MB, so make sure you have enough.

+## How to play?
+a weird question you have there, but to play this, you need to download installer, good luck finding it tho. jk, its in github actions section, you unpack it, start it, then client should open. the hard part is finding with who to play with.

 ## Architecture
 `AppManager` class is static and holds within task scheduler (i.e. game processor), a lot of common things. `GameManager` is some sort of sandboxed game, it holds one `DataModel`, and